niden-net/niden-net/data/posts/2016/07/2016-07-29-phalcon-3-0-0-released.md

 > * PATCH version when you make backwards-compatible bug fixes.
 > * Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 Since 2.1 has many API changes, we decided that it would be best to not release it as is and start using [SemVer](http://semver.org) to better communicate with the community and keep track of our releases.

 ### 2.1 is dead, all hail 3.0
 As mentioned above, 2.1 will not be fully backwards compatible.
 As a result, we are changing the version number to 3.0.

 ### PHP version support
 The Phalcon team takes security very seriously and thus have decided to provide support to PHP versions that are [supported](http://php.net/supported-versions.php).
 As of 3.0, PHP 5.3 and 5.4 will be deprecated.
 We are making a small exception to this rule and will continue to support 5.5 for a little while, but since its support has expired a few days ago, it will too be deprecated in a future release.

 ### The goodie bag
 So what does 3.0 offer?
-The [changelog](https://github.com/phalcon/cphalcon/blob/2.1.x/CHANGELOG.md) is extensive as you can see.
+The [changelog](https://github.com/phalcon/cphalcon/blob/3.0.x/CHANGELOG.md) is extensive as you can see.
 Below are highlights of the changes as well as areas you need to concentrate.

 &bull; PHP 5.3 and 5.4 are fully deprecated.
 You can compile the code on your own, but we will not be able to support it nor can we guarantee that it will work as you expect it to.
 PHP 5.3 support expired mid 2014 and 5.4 expired mid 2015.
-We need to ensure our applications have all known vulnerabilities on the PHP side fixed and patched, thus we will not support any unsupported PHP version.
+We need to ensure our applications have all known vulnerabilities on the
+PHP side fixed and patched, thus we will not support any unsupported PHP version.
 This excludes PHP 5.5, whose support expired a few days ago.
 We will deprecate 5.5 in a future release but will make sure that you all know beforehand so that you can prepare.

 > **INCOMPATIBLE**: You will need to upgrade your PHP installation to 5.6.
-You can always continue to use the Phalcon version you are using, but in 3.0 support for PHP 5.4 has been deprecated and we cannot guarantee that PHP 5.5 will be fully functional
+You can always continue to use the Phalcon version you are using, but in 3.0 support for PHP 5.4 has been deprecated and we cannot guarantee that PHP 5.5 will be fully functional.

 #### APPLICATION
 &bull; `Phalcon\Cli\Console` and `Phalcon\Mvc\Application` now inherits `Phalcon\Application`.